rmehner/lol-chest-status/README.md

 ## Requirements

 * Node 8.0.0 (we need this sweet async/await)
+* npm 5+ is recommended for package-lock.json support.
 * A Riot API key (https://developer.riotgames.com)
 * The frontend needs a modern browser with support for arrow functions and `<marquee>`.